Skip to main content

 • Castrol products contribute to saving energy and driving efficiency in use, but there are carbon emissions associated with their lifecycle.
 Reducing product lifecycle carbon emissions will take time and requires action all along the value chain.
 Carbon offsetting is a way for us to contribute to the climate challenge while we and society work to reduce emissions in other ways.
 The PAS 2060 process addresses both actions.

 • Castrol®, a bp brand, blends and markets Castrol lubricant products made from hydrocarbons.
 The global scientific community has reached consensus that emission of carbon dioxide (CO₂) and other gases from the use of hydrocarbons, including the combustion of fossil fuels, is a contributor to global warming causing what is commonly referred to as climate change.
-Castrol acknowledges this scientific consensus but also recognizes the role that lubricants play in supporting efficient motion to meet everyday energy needs.
-When you use a carbon neutral lubricant in your vehicle or machine, some CO₂ will be emitted into the atmosphere through its lifecycle – for example, from production or as losses in use or end of life treatment or disposal.
+Castrol acknowledges this scientific consensus but also recognizes the role that lubricants play in supporting efficient motion.
+When you use a Carbon Neutral lubricant in your vehicle or machine, some CO₂ will be emitted into the atmosphere through its lifecycle – for example, from production or as losses in use or end of life treatment or disposal.

 PAS 2060 specifies a four-stage process to demonstrate carbon neutrality which includes: